-General and administrative expenses increased primarily as the result of an increase in mark-to-market adjustments relating to stock-based compensation, off-set by the proceeds from the settlement of a lawsuit (\$0.8 million).
+General and administrative expenses increased primarily as the result of an increase in mark-to-market adjustments relating to stock-based compensation, offset by proceeds from the settlement of a lawsuit in the Company's favor (\$0.8 million).

-Impairments reflect an additional impairment charge related principally to the remaining completion work at the Blue Mountain Commons property transferred to the RioCan joint venture in December 2009.
+Impairments reflect an additional impairment charge related principally to completion of work at the Blue Mountain Commons property transferred to the Cedar/RioCan joint venture in December 2009.

-Terminated projects and acquisition transaction costs for the three months ended March 31, 2010 include a write-off of approximately \$1.3 million of costs incurred in prior years for a potential development project in Williamsport, Pennsylvania that the Company determined would not go forward.
-During the three months ended March 31, 2009, the Company wrote-off costs incurred related to the acquisitions of San Souci Plaza and New London Mall (net of minority interest share) and the costs primarily associated with a cancelled acquisition (an aggregate of approximately \$1.5 million).
+Terminated projects and acquisition transaction costs for the six months ended June 30, 2010 include a write-off of approximately \$1.3 million of costs incurred in prior years for a potential development project in Williamsport, Pennsylvania that the Company determined would not go forward.
+During the six months ended June 30, 2009, the Company wrote off costs incurred related to the acquisitions of San Souci Plaza and New London Mall (net of minority interest share) and the costs primarily associated with a cancelled acquisition (an aggregate of approximately \$1.5 million) and \$2.4 million of costs incurred in prior years for a potential development project in New Milford, Delaware that the Company determined would not go forward.

-Non-operating income and expense, net, increased primarily a result of (i) higher amortization of deferred financing costs (\$0.6 million) resulting from (a) extending the secured revolving stabilized property credit facility, originally in January 2009 and again in November 2009, and (b) the secured revolving development property credit facility and the property-specific construction facility, having closed in June 2008 and September 2008, respectively, being outstanding throughout all of 2009, (ii) higher loan interest expense principally related to an increase in the interest rate for the stabilized property line of credit, an increase in the outstanding balance of the development property line of credit, which is partially off-set by a reduction in the outstanding balance of the stabilized property line of credit (\$1.1 million), (iii) a decrease in the development activity reducing the amount of interest expense capitalized to the development projects (\$0.5 million), (iv) a decrease in the gain on sale of land parcel (\$0.2 million) partially off-set by (v) an increase in equity in income of unconsolidated joint venture (\$0.1 million).
+Non-operating income and expense, net, increased primarily as a result of (i) higher amortization of deferred financing costs (\$1.0 million) resulting from (a) extending the secured revolving stabilized property credit facility, originally in January 2009 and again in November 2009, and (b) the secured revolving development property credit facility and the property-specific construction facility, closed in June 2008 and September 2008, respectively, and outstanding throughout all of 2009, (ii) higher loan interest expense principally related to an increase in the interest rate for the secured revolving stabilized property credit facility and increase in borrowings under the secured revolving development property credit facility, which was partially offset by a reduction in the outstanding balance of the secured revolving stabilized property credit facility (\$1.6 million), (iii) a decrease in the development activity reducing the amount of interest expense capitalized to the development projects (\$1.3 million), (iv) a decrease in the gain on sale of land parcel (\$0.2 million), partially offset by (v) a decrease in mortgage interest expense (\$0.4 million) principally related to the transfer of properties to the Cedar/RioCan joint venture, and (vi) an increase in equity in income of unconsolidated joint ventures (\$0.3 million).

-Discontinued operations for 2010 and 2009 include the results of operations, and where applicable, gain on sale (\$175,000) and impairment charge (\$248,000), for ten of the Company's drug store/convenience centers which it has sold, located in Ohio and New York, aggregating 311,000 square feet of GLA, as more fully discussed elsewhere in this report.
+Discontinued operations for 2010 and 2009 include the results of operations and, where applicable, gain on sales (\$170,000) and (\$277,000), respectively, and impairment charges (\$3.2 million) and (\$0.2 million), respectively, for ten of the Company's drug store/convenience centers which it sold, located in Ohio and New York, and one supermarket-anchored center located in Columbia, Maryland, discussed elsewhere in this report.